Discovery of the anti-glitch in PSR J1835$-$1106: Discussion

-Notably, PSR J1835$-$1106 exhibited a small glitch preceding its spin-down glitch.
-If this precursor originated from vortex unpinning, it could allow estimation of whether the angular velocity lag $\Delta \Omega$ at the spin-down glitch epoch (MJD 55813(9)) satisfies $\Delta \Omega \gtrsim 1\ \mathrm{rad\ s^{-1}}$.According to \citet{2024ApJ...967L..13T}, a normal glitch also preceded the spin-down glitch in PSR B0540$-$69.
-Assuming the superfluid angular velocity remained unchanged after the normal glitch while the crust was braked, the inferred lag for PSR B0540$-$69 at the spin-down glitch was $0.88\ \mathrm{rad\ s^{-1}}$, close to the critical threshold.
+Notably, PSR J1835$-$1106 exhibited a small glitch preceding its anti-glitch.
+If this precursor originated from vortex unpinning, it could allow estimation of whether the angular velocity lag $\Delta \Omega$ at the anti-glitch epoch (MJD 55813(9)) satisfies $\Delta \Omega \gtrsim 1\ \mathrm{rad\ s^{-1}}$.
+According to \citet{2024ApJ...967L..13T}, a normal glitch also preceded the anti-glitch in PSR B0540$-$69.
+Assuming the superfluid angular velocity remained unchanged after the normal glitch while the crust was braked, the inferred lag for PSR B0540$-$69 at the anti-glitch was $0.88\ \mathrm{rad\ s^{-1}}$, close to the critical threshold.
 However, applying the same method to PSR J1835$-$1106 yields $1.4\times10^{-3}\ \mathrm{rad\ s^{-1}}$, far below the required value.
 For PSR J1522$-$5735, the short interval between events ($1000\ \mathrm{d}$) also precludes sufficient time to accumulate a significant lag.
-Thus, if the precursor glitch in PSR J1835$-$1106 involved vortex unpinning, the subsequent spin-down glitch cannot be explained by the $\Delta V$ effect.
+Thus, if the precursor glitch in PSR J1835$-$1106 involved vortex unpinning, the subsequent anti-glitch cannot be explained by the $\Delta V$ effect.

-Achieving $\Delta \Omega \gtrsim 1\ \mathrm{rad\ s^{-1}}$ likely requires a high spin-down rate and prolonged intervals without glitches.
-PSR B0540$-$69, with its substantial spin-down rate ($\sim2.5\times10^{-10}\,\mathrm{s^{-2}}$) attributed to a pulsar wind nebula \citep{2007ApJ...662..988P} and a $~7000\ \mathrm{d}$ glitch-free interval, could accumulate sufficient lag.
-In contrast, PSR J1835$-$1106 would need $~6800\ \mathrm{yr}$ to build up such a lag under crustal motion assumptions.
-This strongly disfavors the $\Delta V$ effect as the origin of its spin-down glitch.